ibexa/documentation-developer/docs/infrastructure_and_maintenance/security/security_checklist.md

 ### Block upload of unwanted file types

-Go through `ibexa.site_access.config.default.io.file_storage.file_type_blacklist` defined in `Core/Resources/config/default_settings.yml` and verify that it includes all file types you want to block from being uploaded, and no others.
+Go through the `ibexa.site_access.config.default.io.file_storage.file_type_blacklist` setting defined in `src/bundle/Core/Resources/config/default_settings.yml` of the Core bundle, and verify that it includes all file types you want to block from being uploaded, and no others.

 ### Block execution of scripts in `var` directory